 Mandy is a proud Aboriginal Torres Strait Islander women, born in Darwin, Northern Territory.

-Her father was also born in Darwin; with family connections to Torres Strait – Badu Island.
-Mandy’s mum was born in Beagle Bay Mission in Western Australia and has strong connections to the Kimberley region.
+Her father was also born in Darwin, with family connections to Torres Strait – Badu Island.
+Mandy’s mother was born at Beagle Bay Mission in Western Australia and has strong connections to the Kimberley region.

-Mandy worked in the Northern Territory for 20 years and for State Government in South Australia over the last 10 years.
-She has worked both in rural and remote areas of Australia, covering Central Australia and Country South Australia.
-Mandy has specialised in the field of Community Engagement, Community Development, Mental Health – Social Emotional Wellbeing, Community Service, and Administration.
+Mandy worked in the Northern Territory for 20 years and for State Government in South Australia over the last 10 years, specialising in mental health, social and emotional wellbeing, community service and administration.
+She has worked both in rural and remote areas of Australia, covering Central Australia and Country.

 Mandy works by the philosophy that developing productive relationships can be achieved by being inclusive, empathetic and respecting others.